Dhananjaya Y. Chandrachud: Adultery

-In Joseph Shine v Union of India he authored a concurring judgment declaring the provision of the Indian Penal Code which concerned the adultery law in India unconstitutional.
-Emphasizing the constitutional commitment to equality and dignity, he held that:The creation of a just, egalitarian society is a process.
+In the Joseph Shine v Union of India case he authored a concurring judgment declaring the provision of the Indian Penal Code which concerned the adultery law in India unconstitutional.
+Emphasising the constitutional commitment to equality and dignity, he held that:The creation of a just, egalitarian society is a process.
 It often involves the questioning and obliteration of parochial social mores which are antithetical to constitutional morality…The ability to make choices within marriage and on every aspect concerning it is a facet of human liberty and dignity which the Constitution protects… Implicit in seeking to privilege the fidelity of women in a marriage, is the assumption that a woman contracts away her sexual agency when entering a marriage.
 That a woman, by marriage, consents in advance to sexual relations with her husband or to refrain from sexual relations outside marriage without the permission of her husband is offensive to liberty and dignity.
 Such a notion has no place in the constitutional order.
 Sexual autonomy constitutes an inviolable core of the dignity of every individual.His concurring opinion was noticed for its emphasis on the sexual autonomy of women even within the bounds of a marital relationship.
 He held that:…. in adjudicating on the rights of women, the Court is not taking on a paternalistic role and "granting" rights.
 The Court is merely interpreting the text of the Constitution to re-state what is already set in ink — women are equal citizens of this nation, entitled to the protections of the Constitution.
-Any legislation which results in the denial of these Constitutional guarantees to women, cannot pass the test of Constitutionality.It is reported that the above observations have a significant bearing on the law employed for the restitution of conjugal rights as well as the exception carved out in law from criminalizing marital rape.
+Any legislation which results in the denial of these Constitutional guarantees to women, cannot pass the test of Constitutionality.It is reported that the above observations have a significant bearing on the law employed for the restitution of conjugal rights as well as the exception carved out in law from criminalising marital rape.
 Interestingly, this case was the second case where Chandrachud overruled a decision of his father, former Chief Justice of India Y. V. Chandrachud.